What Happens at the Hearing?

 Can I record the hearing?

 No. The hearing will be recorded by the UI Appeal Board.
-If the decision of the ALJ is appealed, you may request a transcript free of charge.
-If the decision of the ALJ is not appealed, you may request a copy of the hearing recording or a transcript for a fee.
+If the decision of the Administrative Law Judge is appealed, you may request a transcript free of charge.
+If the decision of the Administrative Law Judge is not appealed, you may requested a copy of the hearing recording or a transcript for a fee.